BHRatajczyk/Colorzie/README.md

 # Colorzie
 by Bruno Ratajczyk

-Simple Console "dungeon crawler" with map editor Objective, get to the gray title while avoiding enemies Proof of concept game
+Proof of concept simple console "dungeon crawler" with map editor Objective, get to the gray title while avoiding enemies To play the game run the Colorzie.exe shortcut

 Menu keybinds:
 W/S/A/D - Change selection Space - Select